 - or you can engage with your website visitors.

 Some of our most successful members within TPC have (after completing their profiles) set up dozens of 1:1 calls with other TPC members, to discuss possible collaborations.

 However your first connections happen, don’t start by asking for work.
 First, seek to offer help to those potential clients.
 Learn about their problems and opportunities first, then work out how you can help them succeed, at a price that works for both them and you.

 Common mistakes at this stage are to either sit back and wait for your web presence to deliver customers, or to “spray and pray” with undifferentiated pitches and emails.
 Most likely both of these approaches will fail.

 A smaller number of thoughtful, personalised thoughtful discussions almost always pays off best.
 You may also want to consider taking on some pro bono projects to get a bit of experience under your belt – that way, it’s easier to land that first paying client.

 8. Manage your finances

-Managing your money is an essential foundation of success.
+Managing your money is an essential foundation of portfolio career success.
 You need to be able to invoice easily, pay bills and complete tax returns with minimal effort and mistakes.
 You also want to ensure that you minimise your tax bill (legally).
 Many portfolio professionals are intimidated by finance, or neglect it for too long and create a mess for later.
 Better to get started in the right way.